The ALGEE/ALGES Action Plan in Mental Health First Aid: A Guide

 Canadian Adaptation: The ALGES Action Plan

-While the core principles remain consistent, the Mental Health First Aid (MHFA) Action Plan has been adapted for use in Canada.
-The Canadian version, known as ALGES, streamlines the support steps while placing a greater emphasis on the self-care of the Mental Health First Aider (MHFAider).
+While the core principles remain the same, the MHFA Action Plan has been adapted for use in Canada.
+The Canadian version, known as ALGES, streamlines the support steps while placing a greater emphasis on the self-care of the Mental Health First Aider.

 Friends and Family Members: To support loved ones.